 An oil producer operates several Salt Water Disposal (SWD) sites in the Permian and Anadarko basins.
-Before the deployment of Dolphin ORS – the main method of oil “recovery” was the age-old method of heat & settle.
+Before the deployment of Dolphin ORS, the main oil “recovery” method was the age-old method of heat & settle.

 Heater-treaters were a big part of the landscape.
-On this particular location, the producer has several 12 and 15 thousand barrel tanks.
-These tanks collect and store crude oil waste-streams trucked in from as far as 200 miles in all three states.
+At this particular site, the producer has several 12 and 15-thousand-barrel tanks.
+These tanks collect and store crude oil waste streams trucked in from as far as 200 miles in all three states.

-On a daily routine – the producer used to processes the oil from each of the tanks through the heater-treaters to heat the oil to about 180 F. Thereafter, settling the oil and skimming the sale oil from the top.
-The goal was to recover oil with least Basis Sediment and Water (BS&W)
+On a daily routine – the producer used to process the oil from each tank through the heater-treaters.
+The process involved heating the oil to about 180 F, allowing the oil to settle, and finally skimming the sale oil from the top.
+The goal was to recover oil with the least Basic Sediment and Water (BS&W)

-The recovered oil (with over 1% BS&W) sells to tier 2 operators for polishing and recovery of sale oil.
+The recovered oil (with over 1% BS&W) sells to tier 2 operators to polish and recover sale oil.

 The crude oil producer had several bottlenecks that are prevalent across this industry.
 We have summarized some of these issues in the following list.

 Gravity settling takes time.
 So, the conventional ‘heating and settling’ process is time-consuming and thus costly.
-Also, the produced oil is often not to spec.
-This is due to the fact that the force of gravity is not enough to pull out all the BS&W from the oil.
+This is because the force of gravity is not enough to pull out all the BS&W from the oil.
 Producers lose considerable amounts of good oil in the tank bottoms.

 The above-mentioned limitation generates large amounts of ‘tank bottom sludge’.
-The producer needs to address these ‘tank bottoms’ which is another added expense.
+In addition to losing potential sale oil, the producer needs to address these ‘tank bottoms’, another added expense.